ericmairosi/railhopp/apps/web/API_SETUP.md

 ## Current Status

-The system is designed to use real APIs but falls back to realistic mock data when APIs are unavailable.
-You can check API status at: `http://localhost:3000/api/status`
+The system uses real APIs only.
+There is no mock data fallback.
+Check API status at: `http://localhost:3000/api/status`.

 ## RTT (Real Time Trains) API